yeehaa123/elab/CHAT/lab.md

 ## key deliverables:

-- PhD's: 2 papers presented in first year, 1 article published in second year, plus 2 papers presented at (inter) national conferences, 1 artible published in third year plus 2 papers presented at (inter)national conferences
-- Developed prototypes and models for embedded research labs
-- Post doc: (articles on) new forms of valorizing humanities research
+The research deliverables for this will be published papers and presentations at conferences for the PhD and post-doc researchers.
+The post-doc will especially write articles on new forms of valorizing humanities research.
+There will also be protypes developed and models created for embedded research labs.

 ## publish/distribute results

-- conferences, workshops, colloquiums?
+Results will be published in academic journals, conferences, workshops, and colloquiums.

 ## Valorization

 ## Expected societal and economic benefits

-- creating new products and services for public-private-civic benefit: insight in how collaborations in online and offline spaces enrich each other
-- Development of new research methodologies - further development of embedded research, also of interest for private partners
+The concrete deliverables will be the creation of new products and services for public-private-civic benefit.
+This research will gain insight in how collaborations in online and offline spaces enrich each other.
+It will also develop new research methodologies.
+Assigning a role of embedded researcher will be of interest to academia as well as to private partners.
-- ....

 ## Teaching and training benefits

 The establishment of OverLab as collaborative space allows users to train and learn from each other.
-This also benefits the development digital humanities' skillset and experimentation for future digital humanities' scholars; In addition, the learning-by-doing approach helps overcome the reluctance of relfectively minded scholars to engage with new technologies
+This also benefits the development digital humanities' skillset and experimentation for future digital humanities' scholars.
+In addition, the learning-by-doing approach helps overcome the reluctance of relfectively minded scholars to engage with new technologies.
+Embedded researchers work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
+Their needs as digital knowledge worker on the one hand and a specific but homogeneous group on the other hand, allow valuable insights concerning the question of how ICT can provide instruments to make research more open, accessible and sustainable.
+This project will circulate knowledge; it will articulate how tacit knowledge informs humanities' research through direct collaboration between different actors to enrich research experience.

-- embedded researcher
-- Circulation of knowledge; articulation of how tacit knowledge informs humanties' research, direct collaboration between different actors to enrich research experience.

 ## How the project relates to the long term development of CHAT
--Contributes to knowledge about public-private-civic collaboration practices and how these may be (re)modeled to benefit or learn from user-centricity
-=Explcit inclusion of humanities' researchers to inform and question ICT developments, in open online and offline environment
+This project contributes to knowledge about public-private-civic collaboration practices and how these may be (re)modeled to benefit or learn from user-centricity.
+It has an explcit inclusion of humanities' researchers to inform and question ICT developments, in open online and offline environments.